sandisk class action

 Not only are these errors being reported by a number of users on a variety of these portable hard drives, but there are even reports of replacement hard drives failing.

-Attorneys are investigating a potential class action lawsuit and would like to hear from consumers who have experienced issues with these SanDisk hard drives.
+Attorneys have filed multiple class action lawsuits against SanDisk for these failing SSD drives.
+The attorneys prosecuting the class actions would still like to hear from consumers who have experienced issues with these SanDisk hard drives.

 Name(Required)